Does THC Lower Testosterone? 2026 Full Research Review

 How long does it take to "clear" THC from the body?

-From the Bucha editorial office: In our conversations with clients, we observe that men over 30 are increasingly asking specifically about "THC-free CBD oil" in the context of training and recovery.
-This isn't about fear of getting high, but rather about the awareness that THC can affect hormones.
+From the Bucha editorial office: In our conversations with clients, we observe that men over 30 are increasingly asking specifically about "CBD oil without THC" in the context of training and recovery.
+It is not about fear of the "high," but rather an awareness that THC can affect hormones.
 Broad spectrum and CBD isolates are the preferred choice for this group.

 How does THC affect fertility and sperm?